niv1999/Dungeon-Crawler/README.md

 * Standard C++11 or higher

 ### Compilation
 Since all files are in the same directory, compilation is straightforward.
+First upload or modify the existing input.txt file to determine all the commands.
 Open your terminal in the project folder and run:

 ```bash
 # Compile all C++ source files